Creating New Knowledge or Skills

 .

-Train the model locally on an M-series Mac¶
+Train the model locally on an M-series Mac or on Linux using the simple pipeline¶

 โณ This process will take a little while to complete (time can vary based on hardware and output of ilab data generate